JaronMorren/project-algorithms/README.md

 The function uses recursion to compare characters from both ends of the string until all necessary comparisons are made.
 An empty string is not considered a palindrome.

+**Challenge Title: Study Schedule**

+Description:
+This coding challenge involves the creation of a function designed to count the number of study periods for students in a study schedule that include a specific "target_time."
+The study schedule is represented as a list of periods, where each period is defined by a start time and an end time.
+The goal is to determine how many study periods include the specified "target_time."

+Function Signature:

+python
+Copy code
+def study_schedule(permanence_period, target_time):
+    # Function to calculate the number of study periods that include the target_time
+    pass
+Input:

+permanence_period (list of tuples): A list of tuples representing study periods, where each tuple contains two elements - the start time and end time of a study period. target_time (int): The specific time to be checked.
+Output:

+Returns an integer representing the count of study periods within permanence_period that include the target_time.
+Example:

+python
+Copy code
+study_periods = [(8, 10), (12, 14), (15, 18)]
+result = study_schedule(study_periods, 13)
+print(result)  # Output: 1 (13 is included in the study period (12, 14))
+Explanation:
+The study_schedule function serves to count the number of study periods for students in a study schedule that include the specified target_time.
+It follows these steps:

+It initializes a period_counter variable to zero, which keeps track of the number of study periods that include the target_time.

+It iterates over each study period in the permanence_period list.

+For each study period, it checks if the target_time falls within that period (between the start and end times).
+If the target_time is within the period, the period_counter is incremented by 1.

+If any exceptions (like TypeError) occur during the iteration, it returns None.

+Finally, it returns the period_counter as the result, indicating how many study periods include the specified target_time.

+Note:

+This code snippet provides a way to count study periods within a student's study schedule that cover a specific time of interest, making it useful for time management and study planning.